Ketchp/PA2/slavkste/README.md

 # Remake of mobile game Brain It On!
  This game is semester work for class Programing and Algorithmization II.
+Assignment allowed only limited set of libraries which we could use, that's why graphics uses deprecated OpenGL v.2 with glut.

 ### Usage
 compile with `make compile`,